quchen/generative-art/workshop-notes-bob2022.md

 Prerequisites: You should have beginner knowledge of Haskell, being somewhat fluent with simple types, pattern matching, function application and composition, basic `IO` and `do`-notation. ["Learn you a haskell"](http://learnyouahaskell.com/)-level should be sufficient.

 To prepare for the workshop, you should have a working `stack` setup.
 To install `stack`, follow the instructions on https://docs.haskellstack.org/en/stable/README/.
-To make sure everything is working, clone [github.com/quchen/generative-art](https://github.com/quchen/generative-art), and run `stack build`.
-This will take some time the first time you run it for compiling all the dependencies, so we recommend doing it once before the workshop!
+To make sure everything is working, clone [github.com/quchen/generative-art](https://github.com/quchen/generative-art), and run `stack build --haddock` for building all dependencies and generating the documentation.
+This will take some time the first time you run it, so we recommend doing it once before the workshop!
+The [`cairo`](https://hackage.haskell.org/package/cairo) Haskell library depends on the `cairo` or `gtk` system package, so you might need to install either (see [github.com/gtk2hs/gtk2hs](https://github.com/gtk2hs/gtk2hs)).

+If you're looking for an IDE to write Haskell code: We can recommend VisualStudio Code with the [Haskell](https://marketplace.visualstudio.com/items?itemName=haskell.haskell) plugin